 As the Town of Wareham pursues redevelopment opportunities, it is crucial that the community considers options for environmentally sensitive development.
 Green infrastructure has the primary benefit of managing stormwater by employing or mimicking natural processes.
 However, green infrastructure also brings along with it an array of co-benefits related to public health, recreation, cost-effectiveness, and economic growth.
-This webinar highlights communities that have employed green infrastructure best management practices (BMPs) and considers how these primary and co-benefits could be taken advantage of in Wareham.
+This webinar highlights communities that have employed green infrastructure best management practices (BMPs) and considers how these primary and co-benefits could be taken advantage of in Wareha.

 New Bedford, MA